Late afterglows of GW/GRB 170817A: Late afterglow of GW/GRB 170817A

-The off-axis view of a structured jet predicts late brightening of afterglows~\citep{grboffaxis,gw170817latexraystructjet,gw170817latexary,grboffaxprobab}.
-However, the observed decline of X-ray flux at $\lesssim T+134$ days~\citep{gw170817latedecline} is inconsistent with simulations of off-axis emission~\citep{gw170817latexraystructjet}, which predict a break after a few hundred days.
-Other simulations, for instance those reported by~\citep{gw170817latexary,gw170817offaxecocoondisc} predict earlier break, but cannot discriminate between off-axis and cocoon (structured jet) models~\citep{gw170817lateradio} and need polarimetry and imaging to discriminate between them~\citep{gw170817offaxecocoondisc}.
-Therefore, emission from collision of a mildly relativistic component of the ejected material during merger seems the most plausible origin for the late brightening of afterglows.
-Indeed, General Relativistic Magneto-Hydro-Dynamic (GRMHD) simulations of BNS merger show poleward mildly relativistic mass ejection~\citep{nstarbhmergsimul2,nsmergerrprocsimulout,nsmergerrprocsimulhres}.
-A small fraction of this ejecta is accelerated to ultra-relativistic velocities by the transfer of Poynting energy of the ejecta to kinetic energy~\citep{grbjetsimul,grbjetsimul1,grbjetsimulinstab0}.
+Our prior assumption is that late afterglows of GRB 17081A and their brightening is due to synchrotron emission from the mildly relativistic remnant of dynamical ejecta during BNS merger, which from now on we simply call {\it the outflow}.
+Indeed, General Relativistic Magneto-Hydro-Dynamic (GRMHD) simulations of BNS merger show poleward mildly relativistic - with a Lorentz factor of $\lesssim 4$ - mass ejection~\citep{nstarbhmergsimul2,nsmergerrprocsimulout,nsmergerrprocsimulhres}.
+Only a small fraction of this ejecta is accelerated to ultra-relativistic velocities by the transfer of Poynting energy of the ejecta to kinetic energy~\citep{grbjetsimul,grbjetsimul1,grbjetsimulinstab0}.
 The remaining material continues its trajectory and eventually collides with the ISM and/or circum-BNS material at a later time.
-If this scenario is correct, brightening in other short GRBs with detected afterglow is simply missed due to the lack of sufficiently long observations.
+If this scenario is correct, brightening of afterglows in other short GRBs is missed because observations were not sufficiently long.

-In this work we assume that the late afterglow of GRB 17081A is due to the mildly relativistic remnant of dynamical ejecta during BNS merger, which from now on we call the {\it cocoon} or simply the {\it outflow}.